 DefinitionThis section has been translated automatically.

-STAT1-STAT4, STAT5A, STAT5B, and STAT6.
-The STAT family proteins transduce signals from a receptor complex to the nucleus and activate gene expression.
+STAT1-STAT4, STAT5A, STAT5B and STAT6.
+The proteins of the STAT family transmit signals from a receptor complex to the cell nucleus and activate gene expression.

 General informationThis section has been translated automatically.

-STAT6 is activated by growth factors and cytokines, especially by interleukin-4 and interleukin-13.
+STAT6 is activated by growth factors and cytokines, in particular by interleukin-4 and interleukin-13.

-STAT6 shares structural similarity with the other STAT proteins and consists of the N-terminal domain, DNA binding domain, SH3-like domain, SH2 domain, and transactivation domain (TAD).[7]
+The protein is structurally similar to the other STAT proteins and consists of the N-terminal domain, the DNA-binding domain, the SH3-like domain, the SH2 domain and the transactivation domain (TAD)[7].

 STAT proteins are activated by Janus family tyrosine kinases (JAKs) in response to cytokine exposure.
-STAT6 is activated by the cytokines interleukin-4 (IL-4) and interleukin-13 (IL-13) with their receptors, both containing the α-subunit of the IL-4 receptor (IL-4Rα).
+STAT6 is activated by the cytokines interleukin-4 (IL-4) and interleukin-13 (IL-13) with their receptors, both of which contain the α-subunit of the IL-4 receptor (IL-4Rα).
 Tyrosine phosphorylation of STAT6 after stimulation by IL-4 leads to the formation of STAT6 homodimers that bind specific DNA elements via a DNA-binding domain.

-Function: The STAT6-mediated signaling pathway is required for T helper type 2 (Th2) cell development and the Th2 immune response.
+Function: The STAT6-mediated signaling pathway is required for the development of T helper type 2 (Th2) cells and the Th2 immune response.
 The STAT6 protein is critical for IL4-mediated biological responses.

 The STAT6 protein also regulates other transcription factors such as Gata3, which is an important regulator of Th2 differentiation.
 STAT6 is also required for the development of interleukin-9-secreting T cells.